5T33Z0/OC-Little-Translated/01. Adding missing Devices and enabling Features/README.md

 **NOTE:** In order to add any of the components listed below, click on the name of the device listed in the menu above to find the corresponding SSDT.

+## Preparations

+In order to apply any of the following Devices/Patches, it is necessary to be able to search with your machine's ACPI and more specifically, in the `DSDT.

 ## Instructions

 In **DSDT**, search for: